The Game of Kubb

 Game Rules

 Kubb is played between two teams.
-Team A uses batons to try to — from behind their baseline — knock over the base kubbs on team B's side of the pitch.
-Kubbs that are knocked over by team A are then thrown back, by team B, onto team A's half of the pitch.
-Team B then throws the batons at team A's kubbs, first knocking over any standing field kubbs.
-The kubb closest to the middle line of the field represents the throwing line for the attacking team.
+From behind their baseline, team A throws batons to try to knock over the base kubbs on team B's side of the pitch.
+Kubbs knocked over by team A are then thrown back by team B onto team A's half of the pitch.
+Team B then throws batons at team A's kubbs, first knocking over any standing field kubbs.
+The kubb closest to the middle line of the field becomes the throwing line for the attacking team.

-The first team to knock over all the kubbs, and subsequently the king, wins the game.
-A team that accidentally knocks over the king during the game, immediately loses the game.
+The first team to knock over all the kubbs — and then the king — wins the game.
+If a team accidentally knocks over the king before that, they immediately lose.

 Kubb Tournaments

-Kubb king on an unused pitch during final rounds of the 2013 USA Kubb National Championship.
-Source: Jamie Thingelstad, [CC BY-SA 3.0], via Wikimedia Commons
+The kubb king standing alone on an empty pitch during the final rounds of the 2013 USA Kubb National Championship Source: Jamie Thingelstad, [CC BY-SA 3.0], via Wikimedia Commons

-The Kubb World Championship and the Kubb It Up, the European Championships and the U.S. Kubb Open.
-Year in year out, a great many kubb tournaments are played all over the world.
-For professional players in associations, or laid-back players with no further aspirations.
-There are tournaments organized to suit everyone’s taste, so don’t be afraid to sign up for a tournament near you.
+The Kubb World Championship, the Kubb It Up, the European Championships, the U.S. Kubb Open — year after year, kubb tournaments are held all over the world, for everyone from serious competitors to laid-back weekend players.
+There's a tournament to suit every taste, so don't be shy about signing up for one near you.

 International Championships

-Since 1995, the official Kubb World Championship has been held annually in Rone on the Swedish island of Gotland.
-The Kubb World Championship is open to all kubb teams who register, there are no age restrictions.
-In the first year of the Kubb World Championships, 28 teams showed up — most of them from Gotland.
-Today, the three day event attracts 3-4000 visitors, who are served by up to a hundred local voluntary officials.
-Teams not only from Sweden, but also from countries such as Great Britain, Austria, Germany, France and Australia are taking part.
+Since 1995, the official Kubb World Championship has been held annually in Rone, on the Swedish island of Gotland.
+It's open to any kubb team that registers, with no age restrictions.
+In its first year, the Kubb World Championship drew 28 teams, most of them from Gotland.
+Today, the three-day event attracts 3,000 to 4,000 visitors, supported by up to a hundred local volunteer officials, with teams competing from Sweden as well as Great Britain, Austria, Germany, France, Australia, and beyond.

-The official Kubb European Championship (Kubb EM) has been taking place in Berlin every year since 2011 at the end of July.
-The Kubb EM is an open championship for all European teams of three or more people.
-Meanwhile, the associations from Germany, Belgium and Switzerland founded the European Kubb Championship under the direction of the European Kubb Association (EKA).
+The official Kubb European Championship (Kubb EM) has been held in Berlin every year since 2011, at the end of July.
+The Kubb EM is an open championship for any European team of three or more players.
+Separately, the kubb associations of Germany, Belgium, and Switzerland founded the European Kubb Championship, under the direction of the European Kubb Association (EKA).

 National Championships

-Kubb is most popular in Europe.
-European tournaments are held in Sweden, Germany, Switzerland, Belgium, the Netherlands, Great Britain and many more.
-Most countries have their own national championship tournament.
-Some of the more notable local tournaments are the Kubb It Up in Switzerland, Dresdner Frühjahrsmeisterschaft in Germany and the KubbHW in the Netherlands.
+Kubb remains most popular in Europe, with tournaments held in Sweden, Germany, Switzerland, Belgium, the Netherlands, Great Britain, and many more countries.
+Most have their own national championship.
+Some of the more notable local tournaments include the Kubb It Up in Switzerland, the Dresdner Frühjahrsmeisterschaft in Germany, and the KubbHW in the Netherlands.

-Kubb is gaining in popularity on other continents as well.
-Tournaments in the U.S. have exploded since 2007, especially in the Midwest.
-Also on the Asian and Australian continents, kubb is no longer a rarity.
+Kubb's popularity is growing on other continents too.
+Tournaments in the U.S. have taken off since 2007, especially in the Midwest, and the game is no longer a rarity in Asia and Australia either.

 Kubb unites people and creates peace on Earth.